ajaygunalan/ajaygunalan.github.io/_includes/projects/past/motor/src/motor.md

 ##### Conclusion #####

-   Hopefully, I have justified why we need a sufficiently high(optimal) bandwidth, 4Q control driver with pan-cake shaped motor, quasi-direct-drive and compliance for the robots.
+   Thus, we need a sufficiently high(optimal) bandwidth, 4Q control driver with pan-cake shaped motor, quasi-direct-drive and compliant-actuator so that the robot is capable of performing highly-dynamic maneuvers like us.

    ![Actuators for robotics](https://ajaygunalan.github.io/projects/asset/past/motor/final.png){width=30% height=25%}